top of page

 The Mud House

-They have a decent menu with actual meals, not just pastries, and lots of vegetarian and vegan choices.
-We ordered and highly recommend the Maple Spice Latte, Oat Milk Horchata Latte, and the Vegan Slinger!
+They have a nice menu with lots of vegetarian and vegan choices.
+We ordered and highly recommend the Maple Spice Latte, Oat Milk Horchata Latte, and Vegan Slinger!

 Cheshire Grin Cat Cafe